 Date: June 4, 2022

-Registration: Register starting in February or March at Bike Reg.
+Registration: Register starting in February or March at Bike Reg in March 2022.
 Rider limits so register early.
 No registrations accepted after May 24.

 Shirts: Shirt is a short sleeve cotton.
 Riders registered before May 20 are guaranteed to receive the an event shirt.